hdrhbbu1/www/content/articles/2017/11/true-colors/index.md

 ---
-Writing in Tuesday's edition of the [Fairbanks Daily News-Miner][op-ed], Senator Lisa Murkowski, a crucial swing vote on both healthcare and tax reform, announced her support for the besieged GOP tax package:
+Writing in Tuesday's edition of the [Fairbanks Daily News-Miner][op-ed], Senator Lisa Murkowski, a crucial swing vote on both healthcare and tax reform, announced her support for the besieged GOP tax package.

 "I have always supported the freedom to choose," Murkowski writes.
 "That is the fundamental reason why I opposed the Affordable Care Act from its inception, and